DQHDQH05/Kaggle_House_Prices_Advanced_Regression_Techniques/README.md

 1) Check distribution, then determining outliers
 2) Think about how to deal with NA and 0 values

-Data clean job for each member:
+Data clean job for each member: <br />
 1-20: Qu Zhou <br />
 21-40: Ziyi Li <br />
 41-60: Tianyu Ying <br />